 It is also possible to write numbers in two ways with CJK ideographic digits.
-For example, Figure 5-2 shows how the number 1,234 can be written.
+For example, Figure 22-6 shows how the number 1,234 can be written.
+Supporting these ideographic digits for numerical parsing means that implementations must be smart about distinguishing between the two cases.